Monicaular/Alexandra-Dancuta-Cupio/README.md

 ![A screenhot of the About section](assets/images/about-section.png)

 + Services Section
     + Its purpose is to include all of the services that the company provides, along with a brief explanation of each one for the first-time visitors.
     + It illustrates examples of each of the service that the business is offering in order to get a visual idea for first-time users of what to expect.

 ![A screenshot of the Services Section](assets/images/services-section.png)

 + Book Now Section
     + It comprises of a Book Now button which takes the user to the contact page to fill in the form.
     + It changes colour when user hovers on it in order for them to know where they are.

 ![A screenshotof the Book Now bar](assets/images/book-now-bar.png)
 ![A screenshot of the Book Now bar when hovered](assets/images/book-now-hovered.png)

 + [Gallery Page](https://monicaular.github.io/Alexandra-Dancuta-Cupio/gallery.html)

-    + This page will provide the user with supporting ilustrastions so they can view more about the various services.
+    + This page will provide the user with supporting ilustrations so they can view more about the various services.
     + It is important to the user as they will see previous services offered.

 ![A screenshot of the Gallery page](assets/images/gallery-page.png)